zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Licensing.rst

 linked to be statically linked to software for which source code is not available.

-In this way, the core of Ethereum, be it C++ or Go, will be available for use in any commercial environment, closed or open source.
+In this way, the core of Expanse, be it C++ or Go, will be available for use in any commercial environment, closed or open source.

 The Applications
 ~~~~~~~~~~~~~~~~

-The applications of Ethereum, including the Solidity compiler
+The applications of Expanse, including the Solidity compiler
 (libsolidity, solc), AlethZero and Mix will be distributed under the GNU
 General Public License.
 This is to reflect the fact that these pieces of
 software tend to not, by nature, need to be amalgamated or augmented
 into a larger, closed-source, whole.
 There is however, much to be gained
-through many different members of the Ethereum-community being
+through many different members of the Expanse-community being
 incentivised to develop on and build out such software.

 In this way we hope our initial version of Solidity and Mix lay down the